rich-murphey/sqlx-actix-chinook-test/README.md

 This rust app explores issues involving streaming SQL query results via a JSON REST API.

-Sqlite shows Segmentation fault (in code that advances the cursor) under high load.
-To reproduce this use:

-    cargo run --release &
-    drill --stats -q --benchmark tracks.yml

 Actix-web may drop a stream in the middle of a sequence of rows.
 To reproduce issues this, run the app and the test concurrently: